-If your application is approved, your property tax deferral will appear on your December 2010 tax bill.
+If approved, your property tax deferral will be applied to your December 2020 tax bill.

 Repaying Deferred Taxes

 Deferred property taxes and interest become a lien on your property.
 You must repay the amount of the deferral and interest if: